nathanhoad/SayWhat/README.md

 The app has exports to XML and JSON.

-Both formats simply list out every line and group of options as their own nodes (per sequence/scene).
+Both formats simply list out every line and group of responses as their own nodes (per sequence/scene).
 Each node in this context then points to the next node by a generated ID.

 The idea would be that you can request an entry point and then just step through each line.